 However, while some collections agencies will accept your debt at a lesser amount, this option is never guaranteed.
 Often, a collection agency will push to collect the full balance on what you owe and you will still be responsible to pay off your debt in full.

 Payment plans and partial payments

 There are a few different methods of lowering your debt that may be acceptable to a collector:

 - Partial repayment.
 When dealing with a collection agency, start your negotiations low.
 Start by offering cents on every dollar you owe, say around 20 to 25 cents, then 50 cents on every dollar, then 75.
 The debt collector may still demand to collect the full amount that you owe, but in some cases they may also be willing to take a slightly lower amount that you propose.

 - A payment plan.
 Spend some time laying out your monthly budget.
 How much money do you think you'll be able to put toward a recurring debt payment?
 If you had difficulty making the payments under the terms of the original creditor, you may be able to negotiate a lower monthly amount with the collector.

 Get everything in writing

-Before you hand over a single cent toward any payment agreement you negotiate with a debt collector, make sure you get the terms in writing.
+Before fulfilling any payment agreement you negotiate with a debt collector, make sure you get the terms in writing.
 Then, after your debt is paid off, request a written confirmation that you have settled your debt.
-Sometimes the same debt can resurface with another agency calling to collect.
-Having documentation that you’ve already settled the debt can save you a lot of stress.
+Occasionally, a paid debt can resurface with another agency calling to collect.
+Having documentation that you've already settled the debt can save you a lot of time and potential stress.